Orientation-Aware Leg Movement Learning for Action-Driven Human Motion Prediction: Method

-Importantly, our method presents a three-fold diversity in forming the final prediction $\mathbf{Y}$ to provide a better modeling for stochasticity, regarding: (i) future motion diversity for $\mathbf{Y}^{tar}$ by re-sampling $\mathbf{s}$; (ii) inter-class transition diversity for $\mathbf{Y}^{b}$ by altering the in-betweening label $\mathbf{a}^b$; (iii) intra-class transition diversity for $\mathbf{Y}^{b} $ by diversity sampling $\mathbf{z}$ with in-betweening sampler.
-Moreover, the two stages for prediction can be alternately performed to enable forecasting long-term sequence with a series of action labels.
+Importantly, our method presents three-fold diversity in forming the final prediction $\mathbf{Y}$ to provide a better modeling for stochasticity, regarding: (i) future motion diversity for $\mathbf{Y}^{tar}$ by re-sampling $\mathbf{s}$; (ii) \guMR{inter-class transition diversity, which refers to the diversity obtained by the motion samples generated with different in-betweening action labels, for $\mathbf{Y}^{b}$ by altering the in-betweening label $\mathbf{a}^b$}; (iii) \guMR{intra-class transition diversity, which means the diversity measured by the motion samples generated with the same in-betweening action label, for $\mathbf{Y}^{b} $ by diversity sampling $\mathbf{z}$ with in-betweening sampler.} Moreover, the two stages for prediction can be alternately performed to enable forecasting long-term sequence with a series of action labels.